From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 Despite its simple spelling, “Nice” is frequently mispronounced with a long “I” sound like in the word “ice”) instead of the correct “Nees” (rhyming with “fleece”).

-Nice is known for its warm Mediterranean climate, where cafe terraces are filled with people practically all year round.
-It’s probably most famous for being located along the French Riviera (also known as le Cote d’Azur).
+Nice is a French city known for its warm Mediterranean climate, where cafe terraces are filled with people practically all year round.
+It’s probably most famous for being located along the French Riviera (le Cote d’Azur).
 Compared to other southern cities such as Toulouse and Montpellier, Nice is not cheap.
-Many wealthy and famous people such as Johnny Depp, Tina Turner, Bono and Brad Pitt have homes along the French Riviera.
+Many wealthy and famous people like Johnny Depp, Tina Turner, Bono and Brad Pitt have homes along the French Riviera.

 The local specialties which are influenced by Mediterranean cuisine include: